 Food

-Popular dishes combining Eastern cuisine with Western influences such as Burek (stuffed with pastry) and cevapi (barbecued minced pork) define Bosnian cuisine.
+Popular dishes combining Eastern cuisine with Western influences, such as Burek (stuffed with pastry) and cevapi (barbecued minced pork), define Bosnian cuisine.
 Ottoman customs from the area have inspired foods.
-Some of the most frequently used dishes include dolma which is filled with grape leaves and pilav or pilaf.
-The majority of meals are enjoyed by intimate acquaintances and family members, Bosnia's food represents its tradition that is largely dependent on hospitality.
-Bosnian social lives revolve around drinking coffee in the tradition while eating and cooking this drink are many traditions.
+Among the most often used dishes are pilav, or pilaf, and dolma, which features grape leaves.
+Usually, family members and close friends savor most meals.
+Bosnia's food represents its tradition, which is largely dependent on hospitality.
+Bosnian social lives revolve around drinking coffee in the tradition, while eating and cooking with this drink are also traditions.

 Sports

-Since the Bosnian national team has recently had remarkable success soccer (soccer) is the most popular sport within Bosnia as well as Herzegovina.
+Since the Bosnian national team has recently had remarkable success, soccer is the most popular sport within Bosnia as well as Herzegovina.
 Other popular sports include handball, tennis as well as basketball.
 In addition, being that are hosted in Bosnia are a variety of international sporting occasions, such as this year's European Youth Olympic Festival.
-Sports is a unifying force that brings together Bosnians across all ethnicities and is not just a way for leisure.
+Sports are a unifying force that brings together Bosnians across all ethnicities and is not just a way for leisure.